-TO: Government agencies, County department staff, and other private or non-profit organizations within Vilas County FROM: Darryl L. Landeau, AICP: Senior Planner DATE: June 11, 2012 RE: Vilas County All-Hazards Mitigation Plan Interest Group Meeting Notice
+TO: Government agencies, County department staff, and other private or non-profit

+FROM: Darryl L. Landeau, AICP: Senior Planner

+DATE: September 27, 2018

+RE: Vilas Co.
+All-Hazards Mitigation Plan Update Interest Group Meeting Notice

-Vilas County has received a grant through the Federal Emergency Management Agency (FEMA) to complete an All-Hazards Mitigation Plan to protect the health and safety of residents from the impacts of natural hazards and to minimize and prevent damages caused by these events.
+Vilas County has received a grant through the Federal Emergency Management Agency (FEMA) to complete an update to its All-Hazards Mitigation Plan to protect the health and safety of residents from the impacts of natural hazards and to minimize and prevent damages caused by these events.
 The North Central Wisconsin Regional Planning Commission (NCWRPC) is assisting Vilas County with this plan.